Instabilities of heavy magnons in an anisotropic magnet

-Unlike the Standard Model, where all elementary particles emerge from a single vacuum, a rich quasiparticle landscape~\cite{Powell_2020} arises from distinct vacua (ground states) of the innumerable magnetic solids.
-In this context, it is surprising that magnon decay phenomena have only been investigated in detail for quasiparticles and their decay products carrying the same fundamental quantum spin number: $\Delta S^z\!=\!\pm 1$ about the local quantization axis imposed by the underlying magnetic order.
-To realize strong magnon interactions, an alternative and counter-intuitive framework is the system with large spin ($S\geq 1$) and strong single-ion and magnetic exchange anisotropies.
+Unlike the Standard Model, where all elementary particles emerge from a single vacuum, a rich quasiparticle landscape~\cite{Powell_2020} arises from distinct vacua (ground states) in the innumerable magnetic solids.
+In this context, it is surprising that decay instabilities have only been investigated in detail when magnon quasiparticles and their decay products carry the same fundamental quantum spin number: $\Delta S^z\!=\!\pm 1$ about the local quantization axis imposed by the underlying magnetic order.
+A counter-intuitive framework to realize strong magnon interactions is a system with large spin ($S\geq 1$) and strong single-ion and magnetic exchange anisotropies.
 We illustrate this concept in Fig.~\ref{fig1} using a ferromagnetic spin array.
-A $S\!=\!1/2$ system only admits conventional single-magnon (SM) excitations carrying a dipolar quantum number $\Delta S^z\!=\!-1$, see Fig.~\ref{fig1}(A).
-Composite excitations comprising multiple (free or bound) single-magnons are possible, but they are not elementary.
-For a $S\!=\!1$ system, the enlarged local Hilbert space yields a second quasiparticle corresponding to flipping the same spin twice, from $S^z=+1$ to $-1$, see Fig.~\ref{fig1}(B).
-This mode, an on-site two-magnon excitation known as ``single-ion bound-state'' (SIBS), is a distinct elementary quasiparticle for uniaxial large-spin systems \cite{silberglitt1970effect,oguchi1971theory}.
-It carries a quadrupolar quantum number $\Delta S^z \!=\!-2$ and is invisible to photon or neutron spectroscopies restricted by the dipole selection rule.
-An opportunity to observe these heavy excitations, however, stems from their possible hybridization with conventional phonons or magnons.
+A $S\!=\!1/2$ system (Fig.~\ref{fig1}a) only admits single magnons (SMs) as elementary excitations, which carry a dipolar quantum number $|\Delta S^z|\!=\!1$.
+Composite excitations of multiple (free or bound) SMs are possible, but they are not elementary; understanding their interactions often requires a non-perturbative treatment.
+To date, the vast majority of magnon decay studies have focused on the interactions between SMs and their multi-particle states.
+For a $S\!=\!1$ system (Fig.~\ref{fig1}b), the enlarged local Hilbert space yields a second type of on-site excitation where the same spin is flipped twice, from $S^z=+\!1$ to $-1$.
+This excitation is known as ``single-ion bound-state'' (SIBS) and becomes a distinct \emph{elementary} quasiparticle, with quantum number $|\Delta S^z|\!=\!2$, for strongly uniaxial systems~\cite{silberglitt1970effect,oguchi1971theory}.
+Naturally, composite excitations formed by multiple SMs and/or SIBSs are also possible, for instance four-magnon bound-states (4MBS) comprising two SIBS bound by short-range ferromagnetic exchange interactions (see Fig.~\ref{fig1}b-right).
+SIBS and their composite excitations are fundamentally different from SMs as they carry a multipolar quantum number $|\Delta S^z| \!=\!2,3,4,\ldots$ and form quasi-flat bands that are in principle invisible to spectroscopic tools restricted by the dipole selection rule.
+An opportunity to observe these excitations, however, stems from their possible hybridization with conventional quasiparticles such as phonons or (single) magnons.
 The former mechanism is realized in UO$_2$ \cite{Caciuffo_2011}, while the latter was recently uncovered and understood for FeI$_2$~\cite{Bai_2021}, which is the subject of this work.